 These seven regional goals – which largely overlap with the more numerous planning factors that federal and state law, respectively, require MPO and RTPO transportation plans to address – will take precedence in prioritizing project funding requests and developing performance measures and targets (see Regional Projects).

-Access and convenience: The region’s transportation system is intended to serve all people and acknowledge and reduce barriers to mobility that exist for older adults, people with disabilities, and people with low incomes.
+The region’s transportation system is intended to serve all people and acknowledge and reduce barriers related to age (seniors and youth), income, and disability.

-Freight transportation: Given Whatcom County’s adjacency to the Canadian border, along with the presence of two of the nation’s premier trade corridors within its boundaries (Interstate 5 and the BNSF Railway), goods movement has a significant impact on the region’s transportation system.
-Freight transportation is also an important consideration in all of the previously-listed goals, except “access and convenience.”
+Given Whatcom County’s adjacency to the Canadian border, along with the presence of one of the nation’s premier trade corridors within its boundaries (Interstate 5) and BNSF freight rail, goods movement has a significant impact on the region’s transportation system.

 State and national goals